 - January 15 for earnings from Sept.
 1 through December 31

 Estimated taxes are similar to the taxes an employer withdraws from a paycheck.
-If enough money isn't sent in during the year to cover your tax liability, you may owe taxes when you file your return in April.
+You might owe taxes when you file your return in April if enough money isn't withheld from your pay during the year to cover your tax liability.
 If you pay too much, you'll receive a refund.

-Further, if you don't pay enough tax by the due date of each of the payment periods, you may be charged a penalty even if you are due a refund when you file your income tax return.
+You could be charged a penalty even if you're due a refund when you file your income tax return if you don't pay enough tax by the due date of each of the payment periods.
 You have the option to pay your entire estimated tax liability for the year by the filing and payment deadline, usually April 15.

 You don't have to make the payment due on Jan.
 15 if you file Form 1040 by Feb.
 1 (or by the next business day if Feb.
 1 falls on a weekend or holiday) and you pay any remaining taxes due at that time.
 This is nearly impossible for most self-employed taxpayers because 1099 forms often arrive late.

 - The 15th day of the fourth month of your fiscal year